jamesfebin/AIBodh-Website/_posts/2025-09-30-bevy-rust-game-development-chapter-2.markdown

 </div>
 </div>

 Constraint propagation kicks in!
-The algorithm expands the water area by placing more center tiles, and the edge tiles are constrained to have water-facing sides where they connect to the water body.
+The algorithm expands the water area by placing more center tiles.
+The edge tiles at the top follow **Rule 2** - their bottom sides (water-facing) connect to the center tiles, while their top sides (land-facing) will connect to the shore.

 **Step 4 - Final Result**